lunarmodules/ldoc/doc/doc.md

 Otherwise, the output is very similar, which is no accident since the HTML templates are based directly on LuaDoc.
-You can ship your own customized templates and style sheets with your [own project](http://nilnor.github.com/textui/docs/), however.
+You can ship your own customized templates and style sheets with your [own project](http://nilnor.github.com/textui/docs/) (also see Graham Hannington's documentation for [Lua for z/OS](lua4z.com/doc/)).
+LDoc comes with three extra themes; 'pale' for those who like whitespace, 'one' for one-column output, and 'fixed' for a fixed navigation bar down the left side.

 You have an option to use Markdown to process the documentation, which means no ugly HTML is needed in doc comments.
 C/C++ extension modules may be documented in a similar way, although function names cannot be inferred from the code itself.

 LDoc can provide integrated documentation, with traditional function comments, any documents